 Hosts/Species AffectedTop of page

-Plant host range for LY phytoplasma (16SrIV-A) includes: Aiphanes lindeniana (Ruffle palm), Allagoptera arenaria (Kutze seashore palm), Caryota mitis (Burmese or clustering fishtail palm), C. rumphiana (Giant fishtail palm), Chelyocarpus chuco (Round leaf palm), Copernicia alba (Caranday palm), Corypha taliera (Buri palm), Crysophila warsecewiczii (Rootspine palm), Cyphophoenix nucele (Lifou palm), Dypsis cabadae (Cabada palm), D. decaryi (Triangle palm), Gaussia attenuata (Puerto Rican Gaussia palm), Howea belmoreana (Belmore Sentry palm), H. forsteriana (Kentia or Sentry palm), Hyophorbe verschaffeltii (Spindle palm), Latania lontaroides (Latan palm), Livistona chinensis (Chinese fan palm), L. rotundifolia (Footstool palm), Nannorrhops ritchieana (Mazari palm), Phoenix canariensis (Canary Island date palm), P. dactylifera (Date palm), P. reclinata (Senegal date palm), P. rupicola (Cliff date palm), P. sylvestris (Silver date palm), Pritchardia maideniana (Kona palm), P. pacifica (Fiji Island fan palm), P. remota (Remota loulu palm), P. thurstonii (Thurston palm), Ravenea hildebrantii (Hildebrants palm), Syagrus schizophylla (Arikury palm), Veitchia arecina (Montgomerys palm) and V. merrillii (McCoy et al., 1983; Eden-Green, 1997; Harrison and Jones, 2004; Harrison and Oropeza, 2008).
+Historically, decline in a wide variety of palms has been attributed to LY (16SrIV-A), however, most of these records were prior to the advent of molecular diagnostic tools and thus the true identity of the causal agents cannot be stated with confidence due to the diversity of 16SrIV phytoplasmas found throughout the region.
+While the symptom and SEM data are clear that many of the reported hosts of LY have declined due to phytoplasma infection, the subgroup classification of the majority of hosts cannot be confirmed.
+The following hosts the putative hosts of the 16SrIV-A phytoplasma; Aiphanes lindeniana (Ruffle palm), Allagoptera arenaria (Kutze seashore palm), Caryota mitis (Burmese or clustering fishtail palm), C. rumphiana (Giant fishtail palm), Chelyocarpus chuco (Round leaf palm), Copernicia alba (Caranday palm), Corypha taliera (Buri palm), Crysophila warsecewiczii (Rootspine palm), Cyphophoenix nucele (Lifou palm), Dypsis cabadae (Cabada palm), D. decaryi (Triangle palm), Gaussia attenuata (Puerto Rican Gaussia palm), Howea belmoreana (Belmore Sentry palm), H. forsteriana (Kentia or Sentry palm), Hyophorbe verschaffeltii (Spindle palm), Latania lontaroides (Latan palm), Livistona chinensis (Chinese fan palm), L. rotundifolia (Footstool palm), Nannorrhops ritchieana (Mazari palm), Phoenix canariensis (Canary Island date palm), P. dactylifera (Date palm), P. reclinata (Senegal date palm), P. rupicola (Cliff date palm), P. sylvestris (Silver date palm), Pritchardia maideniana (Kona palm), P. pacifica (Fiji Island fan palm), P. remota (Remota loulu palm), P. thurstonii (Thurston palm), Ravenea hildebrantii (Hildebrants palm), Syagrus schizophylla (Arikury palm), Veitchia arecina (Montgomerys palm) and Adonidia merrillii (McCoy et al., 1983; Eden-Green, 1997; Harrison and Jones, 2004; Harrison and Oropeza, 2008).

-The LY phytoplasma (16SrIV-A subgroup) has also been experimentally transmitted to the following palm species: C. nucifera, P. canariensis, P. pacifica, P. thurstonii, T. fortunei and V. merrillii.
-Replicated transmissions to these palm species were achieved using the vector planthopper Haplaxius (syn.
-Myndus) crudus field-collected from palms in areas of high disease incidence in Florida, USA (Howard and Thomas, 1980; Howard et al., 1983, 1984).
+The LY phytoplasma (16SrIV-A subgroup) has also been experimentally transmitted to the following palm species: Cocos nucifera, P. canariensis, P. pacifica, P. thurstonii, T. fortunei and A. merrillii.
+Replicated transmissions to these palm species were achieved using the vector planthopper Haplaxiuscrudus field-collected from palms in areas of high disease incidence in Florida, USA (Howard and Thomas, 1980; Howard et al., 1983).

 Current knowledge of symptomless palm hosts include Thrinax radiata (Florida thatch palm) and Coccothrinax readii (Mexican silver palm) (Narvaez et al., 2006).